martinribelotta/qml-remoteserver/docs/PROTOCOL.md

 ## Changelog

-- 2025-06-22: Protocol modernized to use CBOR for all payloads, property watching/notification added, all property access by ID, documentation updated.
+- 2025-06-22: Protocol enums updated to match implementation.
+All command/response codes now reflect the codebase.